 - Students can earn technical certificates

 - Students earn college credits toward an associate’s degree

 - Credits can transfer to all state college and universities in Florida

 The Health Sciences Collegiate Academy (HSCA), founded in 2015, is an accelerated academic program that you can only find in Lake County, Florida.
 Students in the HSCA program have the ability to get real-world experience at local hospitals and take college-level courses focused on STEM to earn an associate’s degree, all while still in high school.

 As the demand for jobs in the healthcare field continues to increase in Central Florida and across the country, HSCA offers Lake County students a competitive edge.

 “These academic programs are so important for the children of our community.
 We know that the early exploration of health sciences and college-level science courses for young people will prove a likelihood that they will pursue STEM and medically related degrees and careers.”John Moore, President and CEO of Orlando Health South Lake Hospital

-HSCA is a collaboration and partnership among Lake-Sumter State College, Orlando Health South Lake Hospital, Lake County Schools, Montverde Academy, and the University of Central Florida.
+HSCA is a collaboration and partnership among Lake-Sumter State College, Orlando Health South Lake Hospital, Lake County Schools, Pinecrest Lakes Academy Middle High, and the University of Central Florida.